dlahmanchuk/danielonit/README.md

-- 👋 Hi, I’m @daniel-lahmanchuk
+- 👋 Hi, I’m @dlahmanchuk
 - 👀 I’m interested in programming, reading and traveling
 - 🌱 I’m currently a student in high school
 - 💞️ I’m looking to collaborate on a major and important project